nnmfnwl/dexsetup/README.md

 ### Bugs
   * Thank`s for all the reported errors/bugs, even if you not sure)
-  * Bugs can be reported directly here on github [issues](https://github.com/nnmfnwl/dexsetup/issues) or on [bastyon social network](https://bastyon.com/nnmfnwl7).
+  * Bugs can be reported directly here on github [issues](https://github.com/nnmfnwl/dexsetup/issues) or on [bastyon social network](https://bastyon.com/nnmfnwl7) by comment or chat direct message.

-### Donations for development, testing and liquidity providing:
+### Donations for DEXSETUP/DEXBOT continuos development, testing and liquidity providing:
-  * For ability of this project to continue it needs your support:
+  * For ability of this project to continue it needs even your penny support.
+Please contact by bastyon to request below or other address.
   * BTC LN: ****
   * BTC: ****
   * LTC: ****